LPYTing/MAC-DP/README.md

 📌 **Note**

-This repository includes the main code for our proposed framework, **MAC-DP**.
+This repository includes the main code for our proposed framework, MAC-DP.
-We are currently organizing and cleaning up the implementation — the repo will be continuously updated.
+We are currently organizing and cleaning up the implementation, and the repo will be continuously updated.

 ### Requirements
 ```